MobileNativeFoundation/rules_xcodeproj/CONTRIBUTING.md

+# Contributing guide

-## Pull Requests
+## Pull requests

 All changes, no matter how trivial, must be done via pull request.
 Commits should never be made directly on the `main` branch.
-Prefer rebasing over merging `main` into your PR branch to update it and resolve conflicts.
+Prefer rebasing over merging `main` into your pull request branch to update it and resolve conflicts.

-## Building And Running Locally
+## Building and running locally

 1. `git clone https://github.com/MobileNativeFoundation/rules_xcodeproj.git`
 2. `cd rules_xcodeproj`